kaixuanhan1130/GWU_DNSC_6301_Project/README.md

 **i.Math or software problems**

 The model only consider 26 variables to evaluate one’s credit.
 With the development of big data technology, more kinds of data would be added to evaluate one’s credit.
-However, the model used in the project might not accommodate these new variables, which may lead to a decline on the performance of the model.
+However, the model used in the project might not accommodate these new variables, which may lead to a decline in the performance of the model.
 Therefore, whether the model could perform well with potential varied datasets in the future is a major uncertainty, especially in the era of information explosion.

 **ii.Real-world risks**